jduck/challack/README.md

 # Proof-of-concept code for CVE-2016-5696

 This code currently allows reseting connections or injecting into sessions.
+The attack is implemented against both clients and servers.

 For detailed information, consult the original publication: